derickc/Fountainhead/README.md

 Fountainhead comes with a variety of custom color schemes, as well as support for all general Sublime Text color schemes.

-By default, all custom color schemes are deactivated, allowing you to pick any of Sublime Text's general color schemes be selecting: `Sublime Text > Preferences > Color Scheme`.
+By default, all custom color schemes are deactivated, allowing you to pick any of Sublime Text's general color schemes by selecting:
+`Sublime Text > Preferences > Color Scheme`

+Fountainhead's custom color schemes can be chosen by selecting:
+`Sublime Text > Preferences > Color Scheme > Fountainhead > schemes`

-You can select one of Fountainhead's custom color schemes by editing your [user settings](#settings), and uncommenting the desired color scheme.
+*Note: If you want a color scheme to only appear when working on a `.fountain` file, you can edit your [user settings](#settings), and uncomment the desired color scheme.*

 You may have to close (*save first!*) and re-open your screenplay if your color scheme changes are not seen.